 Although there is an acknowledgment of procurement and process risk assessment, there was a limited comment of corruption risk and areas in which there is an insider threat and where procurement and projects can be influenced or manipulated

 The limited use of data analysis of procurement and finance information means that local government doesn’t understand its risk profile, the level of financial loss and drastically reduces its ability to detect and mitigate fraud and corruption risk

 Although there is evidence of information sharing, methodologies of identified fraud and corruption cases should be collected and shared between all local government organisations

-Within the introduction of the MHCLG report it confirmed that the loss within local government to fraud and corruption range between 0.5% and 5% that equates to between £275 million and £2.75 billion.
+Within the introduction of the MHCLG report, it confirmed that the loss within local government to fraud and corruption ranges between 0.5% and 5% that equates to between £275 million and £2.75 billion.
 With the lack of a counter procurement fraud framework including procurement and anti-fraud expertise and any proactive ability and capability to identify, measure and respond to procurement fraud and corruption risk it is likely that the financial losses will be at the higher end of the estimated figures.

 In the same way that the NHS Counter Fraud Authority has taken on a holistic anti-fraud approach to the health sector risk, what needs to be put in place to ensure a consistent and successful approach to the MHCLG fraud and corruption in public procurement.

 If you liked the post and want to learn more you can join us on our Anti-Corruption Education Network Facebook page.